DavAug/chi/docs/source/index.rst

     pip install chi-drm

-If you haven't installed sundials at this point, you will likely get some messages from ``myokit`` complaining that it cannot find sundials on your machine.
+If you haven't installed Sundials at this point, you will likely get some messages from ``myokit`` complaining that it cannot find Sundials on your machine.
 In that case, please go back to step 1.

 Note that you need to install ``chi-drm``, and not ``chi``, to install this package.
 This has the simple reason that the name ``chi`` was already taken in PiPy when we wanted to